WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.15.0 - TBD =
+* Updated: confirmed compatibility with WordPress 6.4.
+* Added: Checkbox to indicate you intend to migrate a post type into CPTUI in event of matching slugs.

 = 1.14.0 - 2023-08-07 =
 * Added: "Scroll to top" links in CPTUI pages.
 Props @aslamatwebdevstudios
 * Added: Remembers toggled states for CPTUI settings panels.
 Props @aslamatwebdevstudios and @ramsesdelr